 On a recent afternoon in a kitchen within the Long Island City community of Queens, chef Diaa Alhanoun drizzled olive oil over creamy hummus and garnished it with pita bread.

-Before the crisis in Syria commenced, Diaa turned into Sudan with his family, looking to release a restaurant there.
+Before the crisis in Syria commenced, Diaa moved to Sudan with his family, looking to open a restaurant there.
 But when he wanted to depart, he couldn’t go back to Syria because the war had started.
-So he went to Jordan as an alternative, wondering the war would give up quickly and he’d be able to go back to Damascus.
+So he went to Jordan as an alternative, wondering that the war would give up quickly, and he’d be able to go back to Damascus.
 He waited 4 years in Jordan as a refugee before coming to the USA in 2016.
 He now lives in Staten Island along with his wife, son, and daughter.

 Chef Diaa Alhanoun